r0but/gravityball/readme.md

-Whackaball: A game about whacking a ball!
+Gravityball: A game about gravitying a ball!